Readability Formulas

 Strong, specific nouns and verbs are the backbone of clear, concise sentences.
 Writers can convey more with less, reducing lengthy explanations or qualifiers.
 A strong verb can replace adverbs, and a specific noun can negate the adjectives.
 This technique shortens sentences and makes reading easier.

 Instead of saying “The man walked quickly,” you can say “The man sprinted,” which paints a clearer picture with fewer words.
-The power of precise vocabulary supports the goal of brevity and clarity in writing.
+The power of precise vocabulary supports the goal of brevity and clarity.

 Tip #12: